MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxfactory3-createappinstallerreader.md

 ## -description

-Creates an instance of [IAppInstallerReader](nf-appxpackaging-iappxfactory3-createappinstallerreader.md).
+Creates an instance of [IAppInstallerReader](nf-appxpackaging-iappxfactory3-createappinstallerreader.md), with an optional parameter for specifying the expected digest for the App Installer file.

 ## -parameters